voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 #### Environment Variables and hostnames

-For Vox Pupuli's acceptance testing suite, beaker is managed by a set of environment variables.
+For Vox Pupuli's acceptance testing suite, Beaker is managed by a set of environment variables.

 * `BEAKER_HYPERVISOR` Sets the Hypervisor, `vagrant` or `vagrant_libvirt` for VM based testing It is a good idea to export the `BEAKER_HYPERVISOR` variable in your shell configuration.